|

-You can have two sets of categories to categorize donors.
-You do not have to use these at all (unlike donation categories, which must be used).
-They are maintained just like donation categories are maintained, via the options Maintenance à Donor Category 1 and Maintenance à Donor Category 2.
+You do not have to use these donor categories at all (unlike donation categories, which must be used).
+The lists of them are maintained just like donation categories are maintained, via the menu options Maintenance ⇒ Donor Category 1 and Maintenance ⇒ Donor Category 2.
+You must use those menu options before you can enter the Category 1 and 2 values, or there will be no available values to select in the drop-down lists!

 As an example of their use, one set of categories might be used to track members vs. attenders of a church, while the other set of categories might be used to track high, medium or low donors.